danbev/learning-ai/notes/ggml.md

 ```
 The `best_fit_block` will be set to 0 in this case and the offset of the
 `block` will be set to offset + size (32) and its size set to -33 (notice that
-the above is subtracting size from the current blocks size:
+the above is subtracting size from the current blocks size):
 ```console
 (gdb) p *block
 $24 = {offset = 32, size = 9223372036854775775}